rintaro/swift-evolution/proposals/NNNN-custom-enum-patterns.md

 ### Case declarations

-Each case declaration have the name and optionally declares the associated values just like `case` in `enum` types.
+Each case declaration has the name and optionally declares the associated values just like `case` in `enum` types.
 But unlike `enum`, `case` with associated values is followed by an accessor clause.
 Like computed properties, this supports any getter strategies, including implicit getter, explicit `get`, `read`, `_read`, and `unsafeAddress`, providing flexibility for various scenarios.
 However, effect specifiers (`throws` and `async`) are _not_ supported on associated value accessors.

 Example of a case declaration in a `TaggedStringSegment` struct: